Things to do in Hong Kong with kids: Attractions for a family vacation

 Disneyland in Hong Kong

 Children will definitely squeal for joy when you tell them that you are heading to Disneyland!
 It is a must-do when you are planning Hong Kong attractions for kids.
-Being the smallest Disneyland in the world does not make this amazing theme park in Hong Kong any less fun than the others.
-In fact, Hong Kong Disneyland has put in tremendous effort to bring in Disney to almost everything: from train rides, room decors, Mickey Mouse waffles, to even Disney-themed dim sum!
+Being the smallest Disneyland in the world does not make this amazing theme park any less fun than the others.
+In fact, Hong Kong Disneyland has put in tremendous effort to bring in Disney to almost everything.
+From train rides, room decors, Mickey Mouse waffles, to even Disney-themed dim sum!
+You can book tickets in advance including Fast Pass for certain attractions.

 Children of all ages would love the park for its variety of rides.
-The adventurous and brave souls can go on the thrilling ‘Big Grizzly Mountain Runaway Mine Cars’ while the meeker and younger kids can enjoy boat rides at ‘It’s a Small World’.
-Little girls can meet their favourite Disney princesses, take photographs and even dress up just like them while the boys can head to Toy Story Land to be inspired by the Toy Soldiers mascots.
+The adventurous and brave souls can go on the thrilling ‘Big Grizzly Mountain Runaway Mine Cars’ while the younger kids can enjoy boat rides at ‘It’s a Small World’.
+Little girls can meet their favourite Disney princesses, take photographs and even dress up just like them.
+While the boys can head to Toy Story Land to be inspired by the Toy Soldiers mascots.

 things to do in hong kong with kids, hong kong attractions for kids, hong kong family holidayFamilies can also enjoy the Disney parade and the park closing fireworks in the evening.
-Once night falls, even if the day is not yet done for the energetic young children, there’s still Disney Story Time for hotel guests at the Hong Kong Disneyland hotel.
+Once night falls, there’s still Disney Story Time for hotel guests at the Hong Kong Disneyland hotel.
 Parents can also wind down with the buffet dinner available at the various resort hotels.
 When turning in, room decoration packages available in Hong Kong Disneyland’s newest hotel – the Disney Exploration Lodge – where kids can sleep in a tent in the comfort of the hotel room is truly an exciting experience!

-Be immersed into the world of Disney with the character dining experience the next morning where children can enjoy breakfast with their favourite Disney characters!
+Be immersed into the world of Disney with the character dining experience the next morning where children can enjoy breakfast with their favourite Disney characters.
 Hong Kong Disneyland is truly the happiest place on Earth and definitely a must-do with kids!
+You will enjoy this experience as much as Disneyland California.

 Ngong Ping 360